Purdue-ME597/ME597-Spring2025/0-Setup/2-ROS2_Installation_Guide.md

 In the previous guide, we had installed just the OS- Ubuntu 22.04.
 In this guide, we will install ROS 2 Humble, inside Ubuntu 22.04.
 Think of it as installing Windows 10 first, then installing Python.

 Later on, we will also see just like how Python has many packages, so does ROS2.
 For example- Gazebo, Turtlebot4, std_msgs, etc.

-**NOTE**: Docker container and Virtual Machine users, skip this guide as it comes preinstalled with ROS 2 Humble and Gazebo
+**NOTE**: Docker container and Virtual Machine users, skip this guide as it comes preinstalled with ROS 2 Humble and Gazebo.
+Users of the Linux Computers in DUDL 3109 will also skip this guide as all necessary packages are pre-installed.

 # ROS 2 Humble Hawksbill installation guide:
 1. Open a terminal using `Ctrl+Alt+T`